Production function estimation using subjective expectations data: Abstract

 \textbf{JEL classification}: L11, L23, C23, C21, O31.

 \textbf{Keywords: } Expectations, Production Functions, Productivity, Input demand

-\textbf{Acknowledgements: } We would like to thank Orazio Attanasio, Nick Bloom, Richard Blundell, Moshe Buchinsky, Michele Fioretti, Bruce Hansen, Bo Honor\'{e}, Joel Horowitz, Isabela Manelici, Chuck Manski, Ariel Pakes, Maarten de Ridder, Jean-Marc Robin and conference and seminar participants at LSE, Bocconi, (EC)$^2$, Birkbeck, Singapore Management University, National University of Singapore, KU Leuven, the Competition and Markets Authority, the Royal Economic Society 2024 Meetings, University of Wisconsin, Northwestern University, Tor Vergata, UCL, NYU/Rice Conference on Structural Microeconometrics, Econometrics in Rio for comments.
-Generous funding has come from the ERC and ESRC through the Programme for Innovation and Diffusion (POID) and by UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee (Grant Ref: EP/X02931X/1).
+\textbf{Acknowledgements: } We would like to thank Orazio Attanasio, Nick Bloom, Richard Blundell, Moshe Buchinsky, Michele Fioretti, Bruce Hansen, Bo Honor\'{e}, Joel Horowitz, Isabela Manelici, Chuck Manski, Ariel Pakes, Joris Pinkse, Maarten de Ridder, Jean-Marc Robin and participants at several institutional seminars and conferences for comments.
+Generous funding has come from the ESRC through the Programme for Innovation and Diffusion (Grant Ref: ES/V009478/1) and through the ESRC Institute for the Microeconomic Analysis of Public Policy (Grant Ref: ES/T014334/1) and from UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee (Grant Ref: EP/X02931X/1).
 This work was undertaken in the Office for National Statistics Secure Research Service using data from ONS and other owners and does not imply the endorsement of the ONS or other data owners.

 \onehalfspacing